18xx introduction

 Use of

-so that we can divide connectivity into two concerns: within-tile connectivity as provided byn18tile::Tile::connections
+Faceandn18map::Map::adjacent_faceso that we can divide connectivity into two concerns: within-tile connectivity as provided byn18tile::Tile::connections, and between-tile connectivity as provided byMap.

 -